Bajtix/DailyNihongo/README.md

 </p>

 # Contributing
-Do your best!
+Good luck!
 I doubt that anyone is going to contribute to this project, but feel free to do so.
 The JS code is a total mess and it all barely works

 # TODOs
 - [ ] dark theme